Two men enter.

 [Gestures to the sky]

 Ray: You are of very little importance Mort, no matter what your mother and father told you when you were younger.
 Talking to you is great fun, but ideas between two people only produce offspring once.
 Ideas between a country generate an entirely new generation.
+Between us, I should suggest, neither of those would occur, what with neither of us possessing the correct appendages for each other’s –

 Mort: You want a new generation then?
 That’s your ultimate goal?
 A new legion of fools?